bccfilkom-be/bccli/README.md

 ```

 ### Create a domain entity
 The ``domain`` command used to create a new domain entity.
-This command scaffolds domain files in a structured manner, ensuring separation of concerns and clear layers.

 ```bash
 bccli domain generate todo
 ```
-This command generates a domain for ``todo`` and creates related files in the following structure:
+This command generates a domain for todo and creates related files in the following structure:
 ```bash
 internal/
 ├── domain/